Tariq Lamptey

-Tariq Kwame Nii-Lante Lamptey (born 30 September 2000) is a Ghanaian professional footballer who plays as a right wing-back or right-back for club Fiorentina.
+Tariq Kwame Nii-Lante Lamptey (born 30 September 2000) is a Ghanaian professional footballer who plays as a right wing-back or right-back for club Queens Park Rangers.
 Born in England, he plays for the Ghana national team.

 Previously a youth international for England, Lamptey switched allegiances to represent Ghana at senior international level and made his debut in 2022.